frc2204/ramdocs/docs/programming/kotlin/fundamentals/variables.md

     The solution uses [string templates](#string-templates) to get the values of `name` and `age` and combine them into the expected format.
     ```kotlin
     fun main() {
+    //sampleStart
         val name = "Mary"
         val age = 20
         println("$name is $age years old")
+    //sampleEnd
+    }
+    ```

+## Basic Data Types
+Every variable and data structure in Kotlin has a data type.
+Data types are important because they tell the compiler what you are allowed to do with that variable or data structure.
+In other words, what functions and properties it has.

+Kotlin was able to tell in the previous example that customers has type: `Int` through a method known as type inference.
+Because `customers` was assigned an integer value, Kotlin infers that customers has numerical data type: `Int`.
+As a result, the compiler knows that you can perform arithmetic operations with `customers`

+=== "Kotlin"
+    ```kotlin
+    fun main() {
+    //sampleStart
+        var customers = 10

+        // Some customers leave the queue
+        customers = 8

+        customers = customers + 3 // Example of addition: 11
+        customers += 7            // Example of addition: 18
+        customers -= 3            // Example of subtraction: 15
+        customers *= 2            // Example of multiplication: 30
+        customers /= 3            // Example of division: 10

+        println(customers) // 10
+    //sampleEnd
     }
     ```